shidemuri/discordcrasharchive/README.md

 ```

-ppl also use [gfycat](https://gfycat.com/) because it have autoplay on so yeah be careful out there
+ppl also use [gfycat](https://gfycat.com/) to upload the videos and send it to others because it has autoplay so yeah be careful out there